Feyerabend/vm/debug/README.md

 Instead, we want to illustrate how logging can benefit even editors.
 In this case, you can have the *entire history of edits* saved.
-From the saved file, you can, in principle, work backwards in steps, undo edits, or even choose not to save the file at all.
+From the saved file, you can, in principle, work backwards in steps, undo or redo edits.
 The log would contain enough information to restore the session and continue from where you left off, even if you just quit the editor.
 Todays computer may be fast enough to not corrupt saving the log, so in principal it should work ok.
+That is just one idea that could be implemented even in editors of today.

 ### run